szpajder/libacars/README.md

 #### Installing dependencies

-- libacars needs zlib for MIAM message decompression.
-If zlib is not present, decompression code will be disabled and many MIAM messages will be left undecoded.
+- libacars needs zlib for MIAM and OHMA message decompression.
+If zlib is not present, decompression code will be disabled and compressed messages will be left undecoded.
 Therefore it is recommended to install zlib development package first.
 On Debian/Raspbian distros it is named `zlib1g-dev`:

 ```
-apt-get install zlib1g-dev
+apt install zlib1g-dev
 ```

 - ACARS and MIAM CORE messages sometimes contain XML documents.  libacars may